-The District entered into a water lease agreement with South Adams County Water and Sanitation District (SACWSD) on April 3, 2013 to lease 500 acre feet of water at \$340 per acre foot.
-On or before March 31 of each subsequent year of the lease term, SACWSD shall provide the District with a written delivery projection for that year of the lease term.
-The lease terminated on March 31, 2018.
+The District entered into a water lease agreement with Adams County on September 24, 2020 to sell up to 120 acre feet of water at \$300 per acre foot to Adams County each year.
+The agreement commenced on November 1, 2020 with an initial term ending on October 31, 2023.
+On or before October 31 of each year of the agreement term, Adams County shall provide the District with a written delivery projection for that year of the agreement term.